 Which is a big mistake, but it’s one that many of us fall victim to.

 Each year, security firm Splashdata releases its list of the worst passwords revealed through leaks and breaches that are still in common circulation.
-You can read the full list here but the top ten makes for rather depressing reading.

 You can probably guess what some of them are outright, and any password that a human can easily guess isn’t a security measure at all.
 Let alone one that any kind of computer might be pointed towards, because the technology there can scan through literally billions of combinations in near no time at all.